krishaamer/green-filter-research/research/literature/design.md

 ## Sustainable Design {#sustainable-design}

 European Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year (European Environment Agency (2022)).
-There’s large variance between member states when in comes to textile recycling: while Estonia and France are the only EU countries where separate collection of textiles is required by law, in Estonia 100% of the textiles are burned in an incinerator in 2018 while in France textiled are covered by an Extended Producer Responsibility (EPR) scheme leading to higher recovery rates (Köhler et al. (2021)).
-Nonetheless, globally 87% of textile products are burned or landfilled after 1st consumer use (Ibid).
-Strong consumer legislation such as EPR has a direct influence on producers.
-For example, this notice from the Hong Kong Trade Development Council for textile producers reminds factories to produce products to French standards in order to be able enter the EU market: (HKTDC Research (2022)).
+Globally 87% of textile products are burned or landfilled after 1st consumer use (Köhler et al. (2021)).
+In Europe, there’s large variance between member states when in comes to textile recycling: while Estonia and France are the only EU countries where separate collection of textiles is required by law, in Estonia 100% of the textiles were burned in an incinerator in 2018 while in France textiles are covered by an Extended Producer Responsibility (EPR) scheme leading to higher recovery rates (Ibid).

+Nonetheless, EPR schemes do not guarantee circularity and may instead be designed around fees to finance waste management in linear economy models (Christiansen et al. (2021)).
+French EPR scheme was upgraded in 2020 to become more circular (Jacques Vernier (2021)).
+In any case, strong consumer legislation (such as EPR) has a direct influence on producers’ actions.
+For example, the Hong Kong Trade Development Council notified textile producers in July 2022 reminding factories to produce to French standards in order to be able enter the EU market: (HKTDC Research (2022)).

+There’s a growing know-how on how to produce sustainably and which materials to use.
 “Handbook of Footwear Design and Manufacture” Chapter 18 - Green design (Leung & Luximon (2021))

--   it’s possible to curb greenwashing!

-## Intensive Farming Practices {#intensive-farming-practices}
+## Food {#food}

+*Intensive Farming Practices*

 ## Actionable Insights {#actionable-insights}